awsdocs/amazon-lex-developer-guide/doc_source/import-export-format.md

     "enableModelImprovements": true | false,
     "intents": [
         List of intent JSON structures.
-        For more information, see .
+        For more information, see Intent structure.
     ],
     "slotTypes": [
         List of slot type JSON structures.
-        For more information, see .
+        For more information, see Slot Type structure.
     ],
     "voiceId": "output voice ID",
     "childDirected": boolean,